 SEO-friendly URL structure with multiple languages

 When set to automatically, each page in the page manager will be automatically added to the menu element.
 The corresponding URLs are created automatically (see image below).
-Notice the English tab in the page manager.
+Notice the German tab in the page manager?
 Learn more about adding another language to your project here: Multilanguage.
 Let's have a look at what it looks like on the live website:

-We navigated to the Courses page.
+We navigated to the Beers & drinks page.
 Here you can see the URL structure created by Sitejet:

-- Since we created another language all pages will get the corresponding language code added to the URL; having multilanguage disabled the /en/ would be omitted.
+- Since we created another language all pages will get the corresponding language code added to the URL - if multi-language is disabled the /en/ would be omitted.

-- The page URL specified in the page manager will be automatically added to the URL as well (in this case it's /courses)
+- The page URL specified in the page manager will be automatically added to the URL as well (in this case it's /beers-drinks)

 Open up your page manager by clicking on Pages in your top toolbar.
-Once opened you can access the SEO & details below each page name and URL.
-Here you can enter separate and subpage-specific SEO information like title, keywords and description.
-There are 2 checkboxes, too.
+Once opened you can click on the cog icon of the respective subpage.
+Here you can enter separate and subpage-specific SEO information like title, keywords, and description.
+There are 2 checkboxes:

-- Noindex: when ticked, this will prevent Google from indexing the page
+- Noindex: when ticked, this will prevent search engines from indexing the page

-- Navigation: when ticked, this will show the subpage as a menu item.
-(Note: the menu element will use these pages to build a navigation when it is set to "Automatically")
+- Menu: when ticked, this will show the subpage as a menu item.
+(Note: the menu element will use these pages to build navigation when it is set to "Automatically")

-Using these settings you can decide which contents will be quickly accessible and prioritized, whether it's onpage or when searched for on Google.
+Using these settings you can decide which content will be quickly accessible and prioritized, whether it's on-page or when searched for in Google or other search engines.